emscripten-core/emscripten/site/source/docs/compiling/Running-html-files-with-emrun.rst

 Choosing the browser to run
 ===========================

-The ``--browser <filename-or-browser-alias>`` command line option allows you to launch an html file using a particular browser, by specifying either its "browser alias" or the full path of its executable (if the flag is not specified, the default system browser is launched).
+The ``--browser <filename-or-browser-alias>`` command line option allows you to launch an HTML file using a particular browser, by specifying either its "browser alias" or the full path to its executable (if the flag is not specified, the default system browser is launched).

 To enumerate the list of browser aliases on your system, use the ``--list_browsers`` command: